 Recommendations for travellers due to the Marburg virus

-There has been an outbreak of Marburg virus disease in Rwanda since September 2024.
+There is an ongoing outbreak of Marburg virus disease in Rwanda since September 2024.
 The disease is rare, but can cause haemorrhagic fever with a high mortality rate.
 We have therefore issued recommendations for those planning to travel to Rwanda.

 Travel to Rwanda